 Instead, the line of questioning came around to including ALL forms of communication, including print, and led to an exchange between the Justices and the government’s lawyer (representing the FEC) that ended with Justice Kennedy asking, “Well, suppose it were an advocacy organization that had a book.
 Your position is that, under the Constitution, the advertising for this book or the sale for the book itself could be prohibited within the sixty- and thirty-day periods?”

-There are several points to note about this case.
+There are several points to note about the Citizens United case.
 First, the plaintiff, Citizens United, was not asking the Court to strike down any laws, but merely to correctly apply the existing law to their specific case.
 The fact that the line of questioning even came up suggests to many Supreme Court watchers that the Justices were looking for a way to expand the scope of the case, in an instance of what many critics describe as “judicial activism.”
 Second, while some critics describe this ruling as the origin of “corporate personhood,” the truth is that corporations have been accepted as “artificial persons” since the concept was confirmed in an early Supreme Court decision in the case of Dartmouth College v.
 Woodward in 1819.
 The term “artificial” has been gradually removed from the concept over many decades in a series of Supreme Court rulings that started with an erroneous headnote in another otherwise obscure case, Santa Clara County v.
 Southern Pacific Railroad, in 1886.
+The non-profit group, Citizens United, would not have been able to assert its own constitutional rights of free speech without those precedents.

 Lastly, Citizens United did not create the concept of “money = speech,” or more properly stated, the spending of money as a form of constitutionally protected speech.
 That precedent was first hinted at in another Supreme Court ruling, Buckley v.
 Valeo, in 1976, and formally established as precedent in a later case, First National Bank of Boston v.
 Bellotti, in 1978.
 However, taken together, these rulings, and several others, laid the foundation for the ruling in the Citizens United case.
 Without the precedents established by those and several other Supreme Court decisions, the Justices on this Court would not have had the foundation upon which to rest their ruling in Citizens United.